mazpar/goingtoIndia/z01_travel_advice.md

 - **Currency**: The Indian Rupee (INR) is the currency of India.
 Inform your bank of your travel outside of EU to avoid any issues with card transactions.
 - **Electrical Plugs**: India uses 230V, 50Hz electricity, and plug types C, D, and M. Bring a universal adapter.
+- **SIM Cards**: Prepaid SIM cards are available at the airport and many shops throughout Delhi.
+Ensure your phone is unlocked to use an Indian SIM card for local rates on calls and data.
 - **Language**: Hindi is most widely spoken.
 English is mostly spoken in big cities, in tourist areas amongst the highly educated people.
 - **Safety**: Be vigilant in crowded places and avoid traveling alone at night.
 Scams targeting tourists can be common, so stay cautious and informed.